IMPACT

 UNMAS aims to enable humanitarian and early recovery partners to deliver free from the risk of EO contamination.
 As a result , affected civilians will benefit from safe access to basic services and livelihood opportunities.
 In the absence of a national MAC, UNMAS SRP acts as one, providing technical and operational support to the humanitarian mine action actors, including through quality assurance and accreditation.
 UNMAS SRP leads and coordinates the MA Area of Responsibility as well, ensuring the integration of MA needs into the UN strategic plans and advocacy documents, and disseminating relevant data and analysis.
 In line with the Humanitarian Response Plan, UNMAS provides financial and technical support for survey, risk education and victim assistance activities and projects.

-As the lead agency and coordinator for the MA Area of Responsibility within the Global Cluster system, UNMAS ensures that MA is integrated within the humanitarian coordination mechanisms, and that the EO threat is understood and taken into consideration in UN strategic planning.
-Central to its coordination functions, UNMAS established and manages the Information Management System for Mine Action (IMSMA) for Syria.
-The data is collated in IMSMA to generate custom-made information products and analysis to enable needs-based prioritisation and decision-making for the MA partners and the wider humanitarian response.
-Since establishment, UNMAS SRP has been the de facto MAC in the country, providing accreditation and quality assurance to MA actors.
+As the lead agency and coordinator for the Mine Action (MA) Area of Responsibility within the Global Cluster system, and the de facto MAC in the country, UNMAS SRP ensures that MA is integrated within the humanitarian coordination mechanisms, and that the EO threat is understood and taken into consideration in UN strategic planning.
+Central to its role, UNMAS SRP has established and manages the Information Management System for Mine Action (IMSMA) for Syria.
+The data is collated in IMSMA to generate custom-made information products and analysis to enable needs-based prioritisation and decision-making for the MA partners and wider humanitarian and early recovery response.
+Since establishment, UNMAS SRP has been providing accreditation and quality assurance to MA actors.

-Risk education is a life-saving component of the humanitarian and early recovery response, as it helps communities and humanitarian and early recovery actors adapt their behaviour to minimise explosive ordnance risks to their safety.
-Through direct sessions, UNMAS provides people in contaminated areas with life-saving information to reduce the likelihood of incidents.
-UNMAS trains risk education facilitators and develops risk education materials and messages that are tailored to age, gender, profession, social responsibility and localised threats.
+Risk education is a life-saving component of the humanitarian and early recovery response, as it helps communities and humanitarian and early recovery actors adapt their behaviour to minimise EO risks to their safety.
+Through direct sessions, UNMAS SRP provides people in EO contaminated areas with life-saving information to reduce the likelihood of incidents.
+UNMAS SRP trains EORE facilitators and develops EORE materials and messages that are tailored to age, gender, profession, social responsibility and localised threats.
 To maximise reach, a risk education mobile phone application and online training platform will be launched soon.

-Thanks to UNMAS advocacy efforts, survey, marking and clearance of EO are identified as priorities in the 2022-23 Humanitarian Response Plan.
+With UNMAS SRP’s advocacy, survey, marking and clearance are identified as priorities in the 2023-24 Humanitarian Response Plan.
 Survey and clearance are the only way to define the extent of contamination, identify, mark and fully remove the EO threat.
 The non-technical survey (NTS) includes desk assessments, analysis of historical records, and community liaison to collect and verify information about contamination, as a precursor to technical survey and clearance.
 Through technical surveys (TS), UNMAS physically confirms the absence/presence of EO, marks and records the areas where contamination is found.
-Clearance is the only way to fully remove the EO threat, as it ensures its removal and/or destruction in a specified area, and releases the land safely back to the community.
+Clearance is the only way to fully eliminate the EO threat, as it ensures its removal and/or destruction in a specified area, and releases the land safely back to the community.

 FUNDING

-The UNMAS Syria Response Programme currently seeks 26 million USD in 2024 to fulfil its role as de-facto MAC and coordinator and to deliver EORE, survey and clearance and VA activities.
-Notably including through the deployment of integrated and multitasking teams in each of the UN Hubs, of Damascus, As-Sweida, Aleppo, Homs, Tartous, Al-Qamishli and Deir Ez-Zzor, working to enable humanitarian and early recovery actors.
-Sustained funding is critical to maintain UNMAS SRP's operational capabilities that reduce the impact of EO on civilians throughout Syria, as well as to ensure continued coordination, advocacy, oversight, quality assurance and accreditation of mine action operations in Syria.
+UNMAS SRP currently seeks 26 million USD in 2024 to fulfil its role as the de-facto MAC and coordinator and to deliver EORE, survey and clearance and VA activities.
+Notably, including through the deployment of integrated and multitasking teams in each of the UN Hubs of Damascus, As-Sweida, Aleppo, Homs, Tartous, Al-Qamishli and Deir Ez-Zor, working to enable humanitarian and early recovery actors.
+Sustained multi-year funding is critical to maintain UNMAS SRP's operational capabilities to reduce the impact of EO on civilians throughout Syria, as well as to ensure continued coordination, advocacy, oversight, quality assurance and accreditation of mine action operations in Syria.